-Since the establishment of steel mills, there have often been times when steel producers were facing an imbalance of supply and demand.
+Since the establishment of steel mills, there have frequently been times when steel producers were facing an imbalance of supply and demand.
 Overcapacities in the sector became the new normal when China, the world's largest producer of steel, ramped up its production and flooded the markets, including the United States, with cheap steel: U.S. steel imports peaked in 2015, when the trade deficit reached 745.66 billion U.S. dollars.
 This figure fell to around 734 billion U.S. dollars in 2016.
 In 2015, as a result of weak demand from China's domestic construction sector and an overall decline in GDP growth, the Chinese steel industry encountered its first annual contraction in about 25 years.

 Steel is an alloy which mainly consists of iron but is typically made by combining iron and other elements.
-These additional elements and the right temperature play a crucial role when it comes to changing the metal's properties in terms of strength, toughness, ductility, weldability and durability.
+These additional elements coupled with the right temperature play a crucial role when it comes to changing the metal's properties in terms of strength, toughness, ductility, weldability and durability.
 The perfect combination of iron and other elements, including manganese, carbon or base metals such as nickel and copper, help produce the type of steel that is the best fit for a certain need.
 The most widespread methods to alter the properties of steel include annealing, tempering, quenching and peening, as well as hot or cold rolling.
 Steel plays an essential role in infrastructure development and building construction, as well as in car manufacturing and shipbuilding.
 In light of increasing environmental awareness, it has to be emphasized that this ferrous metal is one of the most widely recycled materials worldwide.
-About 1.6 billion metric tons of crude steel was produced globally in 2015.
-That year, worldwide consumption of steel scrap came to around 555 million metric tons.
+About 1.6 billion metric tons of crude steel was produced globally in 2016.
+That year, worldwide consumption of steel scrap came to around 560 million metric tons.

 This text provides general information.
 Statista assumes no